 - The entry-level Associate degree requires 84 credits and takes two years to complete, such as the Associate of Applied Science in Dental Hygiene.
 Primary coursework includes Dental Radiography, Dental Hygiene (Clinical), Oral Pathology, Dental Anatomy, and Prevention of Oral Disease.

-- Entry-level Baccalaureate degree requires 120 credits and takes four years to complete.
+- An entry-level Baccalaureate degree requires 120 credits and takes four years to complete.

 - Entry-level Post-Baccalaureate degree programs welcome students that have obtained a baccalaureate degree other than one from a Dental Hygiene program.
 It is also for students who want to pursue a degree in Dental Hygiene degree formally.